Paul Hollywood: Motor racing

-In 2015 Hollywood began his racing career, making his debut in the Beechdean AMR Aston Martin Vantage GT4 with Andrew Howard, founder of Beechdean Dairies.
+In 2015, Hollywood began his racing career; in that year, he made his debut in the Beechdean AMR Aston Martin Vantage GT4 with Andrew Howard, founder of Beechdean Dairies.
 The pair qualified second in the Britcar Trophy Championship's first round at Silverstone taking second in class in both races.
 He also competed at Le Mans in 2015 in the Aston Martin festival.
 Hollywood has also competed in GT Cup with Jonny Adam and finished first in class.
 He entered the British GT championship in 2016 and competed in the last three rounds with Jamie Chadwick as his driving partner.
 In July 2017 he came first in class at the Dunlop endurance race at Silverstone in an Aston Martin GT4, and in November 2017 he raced in his first 24 hr race at Circuit of the Americas coming second in class in an Aston Martin GT8.

 Personal life

-Hollywood met his former wife Alexandra in Cyprus where he was a head baker at a five star hotel and she was a scuba diving instructor.
+Hollywood met his now-former wife Alexandra in Cyprus where he was a head baker at a five-star hotel and she was a scuba diving instructor.
 They later married on the island.
 They have a son.

 Hollywood separated from Alexandra in 2013 after having an affair with his The American Baking Competition co-judge Marcela Valladolid.
-They later reconciled, then separated again in November 2017.
-They divorced in July 2019.
+They later reconciled, then separated again in November 2017 and divorced in July 2019.
 In August 2019 Hollywood split from 23-year-old girlfriend Summer Monteys-Fullam, ending a two-year relationship.

+In September 2023 Hollywood married Melissa Spalding in Cyprus.

+He was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to baking and broadcasting.